 - Springbank Millennium 30 Year Old – £2,700 – March 2023

-Taking the cheapest 2023 prices, a vertical will now set you back £32,100 (~£37,000 after commission).
+Taking the cheapest March 2023 prices, a vertical would have set you back £32,100 (~£37,000 after commission).
 That is an 817.143% increase on the purchase price of a vertical just 11 years ago.

 Comparable Bottlings

 Another comparable release would be the Balvenie 1937 50 Year Old.
-The last result for the Balvenie 1937 50 Year Old at auction was in May 2022 when the bottle sold for £19,462.50 at Sotheby’s New York (£25,301 including buyer’s fees).
 The Balvenie was bottled by the Milroy brothers, John and Wallace, after they discovered four forgotten casks in the corner of Balvenie’s warehouse upon a visit to the distillery in 1988.
 It has since become one of the most sought-after bottles of whisky on the market for collectors.
-Since its first appearance at an online whisky auction in 2008 the bottle has sold just 17 times.
+A recent result for the Balvenie 1937 50 Year Old at auction in 2025 was £15,500 (£17,825 including fees).

-Why So Cheap?: Springbank’s Pricing Strategy
+Springbank’s Pricing Strategy

 Conclusion

 Considering the age statements, the potential, and the marketing of the Springbank Millenniums on release, it is incredible that they have managed to stay relatively quiet on the secondary market.
 This vertical is incredibly rare and contains high-age statement whisky from one of the most infamous (and one of the only family-run) distilleries in Scotland.
-Springbank has a long and fascinating history of which this collection is very much a part.
-There is also the potential for the market to recognise the quality of the series, making this vertical a fantastic collecting opportunity for any Springbank connoisseur or investor.